whatyouhide/odbvm/README.md

 `odbvm` is a very stupid version manager for OrientDB.

-Few people will feel the need for a version manager for a database, but I happen to be one of them :) (if you're wondering, it's cause I developed and maintain [MarcoPolo][marco-polo], an OrientDB driver for Elixir).
+Few people will feel the need for a version manager for a database, but I happen to be one of them :) (if you're wondering, it's cause I developed [MarcoPolo][marco-polo], an OrientDB driver for Elixir).

+This repo is also archived because I haven't touched OrientDB in years now.
+So, cheers!

 ## Installation